 One Family’s Christmas guide for one-parent families

-This will be a strange Christmas for everyone.
-Covid hangs over our plans with family and friends.
-Normally Christmas can be a time when we come together to celebrate the passing of another year but this year will be a bit different as we keep social distance and remain in our bubbles.
+For some one-parent families, Christmas can be particularly difficult.
+It can be a time when painful feelings are magnified.
+Financial strain, complicated access arrangements, and anxiety about the pandemic and the future.
 For all the happiness and good that can come from Christmas, it can also be a time of enormous stress, and for some people tremendous loneliness.
 Images of happy faces and perfect families in media ads may not match the sadness and pain we may be feeling inside.

 Becoming aware of and acknowledging the immense pressure you may be feeling during Christmas is an important step in managing this stress.
 Planning ahead is critical.
 Above all, remembering your own values and remembering what’s most important to you and your family is probably the ultimate stress buster for the season.